JCSDA-internal/eva-docs/doc/eva_user_guide/data_ingest/soca_restart.md

 - `name`=`name` defined in the YAML
 - `group` is `SOCAgrid` for `coordinate variables` and is `SOCAVars` for `variables` defined in the YAML
 - `variable` is the name of the variable specified in each of the appropriate lists in the group

+## SOCA restart injest for interactive processing

+This injest class is not yet implemented for eva interactive.